MicrosoftDocs/visualstudio-docs/docs/ide/reference/command-devenv-exe.md

 ## Arguments

 *CommandName*<br/>
 Required.
-The complete name of a [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)] command or its alias, enclosed in double quotation marks.
+The complete name of a Visual Studio command or its alias, enclosed in double quotation marks.
 For more information about command and alias syntax, see [Visual Studio Commands](../../ide/reference/visual-studio-commands.md).

 ## Remarks

 After startup is complete, the IDE executes the named command.
-If you use this switch, the IDE doesn't display the [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)] Start Page on startup.
+If you use this switch, the IDE doesn't display the Visual Studio Start Page on startup.

 If an add-in exposes a command, you can use this switch to launch the add-in from the command line.
 For more information, see [How to: Control add-ins by using the add-in manager](/previous-versions/xwdatdwh(v=vs.140)).

 ## Example

-The first example launches [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)] and automatically runs the macro Open Favorite Files.
+The first example launches Visual Studio and automatically runs the macro Open Favorite Files.

 The second example opens a web browsing tab within the IDE and navigates to the Microsoft Docs site.